jackfranklin/gulp-load-plugins/README.md

     rename: {}, // a mapping of plugins to rename
     renameFn: function (name) { ... }, // a function to handle the renaming of plugins (the default works)
     postRequireTransforms: {}, // see documentation below
-    scoped: true // loads all npm scopes like non-scoped packages });
+    maintainScope: true // toggles loadin all npm scopes like non-scoped packages });
 ```